HOME | The Pilots | The

 "A view from the Rock, an American Los Angeles Class Submarine is in port below"

 The tour is rushed.
 We have about 3 hours to accomplish fueling, customs, security, phone calls to Universal in Houston, tower visits, met office visits, currency exchange, and the tour.
-Somehow, we’re on time.
+Somehow, were on time.
 Now, just one more flight today.

 Satellite data provided by The Living Earth ® Inc./Earth Imaging © 1996, All Rights Reserved.